Newcastle United injuries and return dates: Alexander Isak and Jonjo Shelvey latest

-Alexander Isak and Jonjo Shelvey injury latest – Newcastle United return dates
+Alexander Isak & Jonjo Shelvey positive injury updates: Newcastle United return dates

 Newcastle United are preparing to travel to Manchester United in the Premier League this weekend – but how is Eddie Howe’s squad shaping up?